Gowlagh South: History

 A grant dated 3 November 1666 was made by King Charles II of England to Sir Tristram Beresford, 1st Baronet which included, inter alia, the lands of Gortnegloigh or Gorteengloigh alias Ballymagough or Ballynegough.
 By grant dated 11 September 1670 from King Charles II of England to said Sir Tristram Beresford, the said lands of Gortnegleigh or Ballymagough were included in the creation of a new Manor of Beresford.

 A lease dated 6 April 1710 between Morley Saunders, Farrell Deane and Patrick Enery lists, inter alia, the lands of Goulagh.

 A deed by Thomas Enery dated 29 Jan 1735 includes the lands of Golagh.

 A deed by John Enery dated 13 December 1774 includes the lands of Golagh.

 The 1790 Cavan Carvaghs list spells the name as Gollagh.

 The Tithe Applotment Books for 1827 list eleven tithepayers in the townland.

 The Gowlagh South Valuation Office Field books are available for October 1839.

 Griffith's Valuation of 1857 lists fourteen landholders in the townland.

-A native of the townland is Brendan Smith (politician), a Fianna Fáil politician.
-He has been a Teachta Dála (TD) for the Cavan–Monaghan constituency since 1992.
-He previously served as the Minister for Agriculture, Fisheries and Food (2008–11) and Minister for Justice and Law Reform (2011).
+Brendan Smith, a Fianna Fáil politician, is a native of the townland.
+He has been a TD for Cavan–Monaghan since 1992.
+He served as the Minister for Agriculture, Fisheries and Food from 2008 to 2011.